cbsajan/reroute-docs/docs/getting-started/quickstart.md

 # Quick Start

-Build your first REROUTE application in 5 minutes!
+Build your first REROUTE application in 2 minutes using CLI commands!

 ## Step 1: Install REROUTE